Linda Hazzard won the ‘People’s Choice’ Social Media Competition at Cardiff’s 20th Innovation and Impact Awards earlier this year.

 But everything would have been so, so much better if I could have been given more accurate information about my prognosis right at the start – as the TeloNostiX project seems to be able to offer in the future.

-The test can forecast the outcome of common cancer types like breast cancer and Chronic Lymphocytic Leukaemia (CLL).
+The test can forecast the outcome of certain treatments for common cancer types like breast cancer and Chronic Lymphocytic Leukaemia (CLL).
 It is based on analysing the length of telomeres – caps found at the ends of chromosomes that protect genetic information from damage.

 If I could have possibly known that at the time, then I needn’t have worried for at least seven years.
 So I was delighted to see TeloNostiX had won the ‘People’s Choice,’ and delighted that I won a prize too in the social media competition.
 The publicity really highlights the important work being done at Cardiff University to make people’s lives better in future.